 "I have always been interested in the field of sustainability - although it hasn't always been called that - and the health and integrity of ecologically pristine places," says Cliff.
 "Over the years of travelling in the wilderness, it has become ingrained in my soul!"

-Regardless of the season, route, or final destination, Cliff designs his experiences to incorporate ecologically sound practices and to teach his clients about minimizing their impact on the environment.
+Regardless of the season, route, or final destination, CanoeSki designs experiences to incorporate ecologically sound practices and to teach clients about minimizing their impact on the environment.
 Tours include:

-Cliff makes a point of familiarizing each group with why his tours are designed to minimize their environmental footprint.
+CanoeSki makes a point of familiarizing each group with why each tour is designed to minimize their environmental footprint.
 Before each tour, Cliff distributes a short light-hearted quiz on back-country ethics to guests.
-It's an element that he has strategically incorporated into his booking procedure, knowing that the quiz will generate fodder for fire-side discussions during the excursion.
+It's an element that CanoeSki has strategically incorporated into its booking procedure, knowing that the quiz will generate fodder for fire-side discussions during the excursion.

 "Because it's important to me personally and to my business operation, I like to include the idea of sustainability in these campfire discussions.
 The ethics quiz is a fun tool to get my guests to think about sustainable practices in the wilderness, but which may also lead them to think about their own everyday actions."